6-BennyLi-9/FTC-Robot-Integration-Client/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

 After the prefix, other conventions will apply:

 * Sensor class names are constructed as:    Sensor - Company - Type
-* Robot class names are constructed as:     Robot - Mode - Action - OpModetype
+* core.Robot class names are constructed as:     core.Robot - Mode - Action - OpModetype
 * Concept class names are constructed as:   Concept - Topic - OpModetype